JCorcelli/Chaos-Contract-2019/README.md

 # The technical details are many

 The program I wrote can significantly improve a flexibility of written
 * dialogue
 * polling character action

-it can poll, procedurally generate descriptions of
+it can poll, procedurally generate a record history, using descriptions of
 * events
 * actions
 * objects

+this is a multi-user ready environment

+notes describing the process of creating the calculator are strewn about in this repository and GameDesign documents

 The calculator is the main loop
 * For everyday writing, a custom markup language allows for code to execute from scripted dialogue like an event system (it does not interfere, and on debug programmers are notified to implement the missing methods)